-For details about the differences, please refer to chapter 5.2, Virtual Disk Image (VDI) files, page 67.
+For details about the differences, please refer to chapter 5.2, Disk image files (VDI, VMDK, VHD), page 72.

 To prevent your physical hard disk from running full, VirtualBox limits the size of the image file.
 Still, it needs to be large enough to hold the contents of your operating system and the applications you want to install - for a modern Windows or Linux guest, you will probably need several gigabytes for any serious use: